celenityy/Phoenix/README.md

 # Manual Mode *(Not recommended)*

 By default, Phoenix leverages Mozilla's [Centralized Management](https://support.mozilla.org/kb/customizing-firefox-using-autoconfig#w_centralized-management) feature to automatically update its configurations.
 This allows fast, easy updates & fixes as needed, regardless of your platform.
-Phoenix's Policies are updated separately, through [COPR](https://copr.fedorainfracloud.org/coprs/retold3202/Phoenix-Policies/) on Fedora & our [Homebrew](https://brew.sh/) [Tap](https://codeberg.org/celenity/Dove-Policies-macOS) on macOS. **This is typically set-up & handled through our install scripts, and this is the set-up we would recommend most users stick to.**
+Phoenix's Policies are updated separately, through [COPR](https://copr.fedorainfracloud.org/coprs/celenity/phoenix-policies/) on Fedora, the [AUR](https://aur.archlinux.org/packages/phoenix-policies) on Arch Linux, & our [Homebrew](https://brew.sh/) [Tap](https://codeberg.org/celenity/Dove-Policies-macOS) on macOS. **This is typically set-up & handled through our install scripts, and this is the set-up we would recommend most users stick to.**

 However, if this is not desirable for you & your situation, you can manually install Phoenix with the following steps: